Preserving the Legacy of Black Performing Artists From Lancaster County

 International Sweethearts of Rhythm Collection, Archives Center, National Museum of American History (Burnside in the top, right corner).

 Violet Burnside, known professionally as Vi Burnside, was a renowned jazz saxophonist born in Lancaster on April 19, 1915.
 She got started in music by performing in orchestras at Edward Hand Middle School and Stevens High School in Lancaster City.
 After graduating high school, Burnside attended a music conservatory in New York.
 She would later play tenor saxophone in various all-girl bands, like the African American group the Harlem Play-Girls.
 She would spend most of her career touring with different groups from the 1930s through the 1960s.
 During World War II, the saxophonist gained national recognition after joining the first racially integrated women’s band in America, The International Sweethearts of Rhythm, in 1943.
-The band performed at United Services Organization (USO) concerts and venues in Europe.
+The band performed at United Services Organization (USO) European concerts and venues.

 A poster advertising Vi Burnside's performance at an upcoming Big Dance at the Maple Grove Ballroom in 1949.